Gyyyn/Phantom/README.md

 Just clone the project and open with VC Community 2017, the rest should take care of itself.

+If when debugging it complains about not finding SFML DLLs copy the files in SFML/bin to the active debug folder.

 ##Requirements

 SFML Version 2.4.2 is required to build.
 A build of the library is provided in the Libs folder since the official SFML website does not yet provide downloads for VC++ 2017.